chef/knife-vsphere/README.md

---bootstrap-vault-item VAULT_ITEM - A single vault and item to update as "vault:item" --bootstrap-vault-json VAULT_JSON - A JSON string with the vault(s) and item(s) to be updated --bootstrap-version VERSION - The version of Chef to install --distro DISTRO - Bootstrap a distro using a template --fqdn SERVER_FQDN - Fully qualified hostname for bootstrapping --hint HINT_NAME[=HINT_FILE] Specify Ohai Hint to be set on the bootstrap target.
+--bootstrap-vault-item VAULT_ITEM - A single vault and item to update as "vault:item" --bootstrap-vault-json VAULT_JSON - A JSON string with the vault(s) and item(s) to be updated --bootstrap-version VERSION - The version of Chef to install --fqdn SERVER_FQDN - Fully qualified hostname for bootstrapping --hint HINT_NAME[=HINT_FILE] Specify Ohai Hint to be set on the bootstrap target.
 Use multiple --hint options to specify multiple hints.
 --identity-file IDENTITY_FILE - SSH identity file used for authentication